Learn about the history of social action, and how youth social action can help build character in young people.

 - Week 2: In the second week, we will look at a young person’s journey of social action, from primary school right through to employment, and explore how both young people and their communities benefit from their involvement.

 Tom Harrison is the Director of Education at the Jubilee Centre for Character and Virtues and also the Programme Director the MA in Character Education.
 Tom has spent many years working on research and development programmes mainly relating to character and citizenship education.
-His specialist interests are character and virtue ethics, citizenship, community development, student leadership and volunteering and he has written extensively on many of these areas, as well as developed a range of resources and training programmes for schools.
+His specialist interests are character and virtue ethics, citizenship, community development, student leadership and volunteering and he has written extensively on many of these areas, as well as

 How to apply